JohanPetersson/episerver-taxonomy/README.md

         return this.View(viewModel);
     }

-Important part here is the name `currentTaxonomyData`.
+Important part here is the name `currentTaxonomyData`, this property will be automatically assigned to the selected `TaxonomyData` if any.

 ## Known issues